-6.4.1.1.1.2 Delivery Policy
+6.4.2.1.1.3 Delivery Policy

-As part of the notify M2M Service Capability the Service Layer attempts to honor the delivery policy of the subscriber and publisher.
+As part of the notify M2M Service Capability the Service Layer attempts to honour the delivery policy of the subscriber and publisher.
 The delivery policy is the attempt by the Service Layer to provide a reliable delivery of the payload that was published using the mechanisms of the underlying Broker.
 The reliable delivery of a payload is defined in the deliveryPolicy type.

+Table 6.4.2.1.1.3-1: Type: deliveryPolicy